chadalen/personal-website/src/blogs/2019/06/23/blog.md

 ![enter image description here](https://i.imgur.com/Z92xbSX.png)
  4. **Configure GitHub Pages**

-First then we need to do is create a file in the root of our project named "CNAME".
-Inside that, put the url to your custom domain.
+Next, we need to create a file in the root of the project named "CNAME".
+Inside that, put the url of your custom domain.
 In my case I put "blog.chadalen.com"

 ![enter image description here](https://i.imgur.com/8gMrG3e.png)